This page was reviewed under our medical and editorial policy by

 Systemic chemotherapy drugs associated with hand-foot syndrome include:

 Reaction to treatment with any of these drugs varies from person to person.
-You may or may not develop hand-foot syndrome.
+Patients may or may not develop hand-foot syndrome.
 It tends to be a problem during the first six weeks of targeted therapy and after two to three months of systemic chemotherapy.

 Symptoms often improve considerably or go away two weeks after drug treatment stops.